Minimizing the Negative Impact of Historical Trauma due to Systemic Racism on Gert Town, New Orleans, LA.

 Describe the individual or team that will implement this idea (if a partnership, please explain breakdown of roles and responsibilities for each entity).
 (Feel free to share an organizational chart or visual description of your team).
 (500 characters)

 The Dominican Sisters of Peace and Xavier University have initiated the initial design of this idea in concert with the Gert Town neighborhood.
-Additional partners have been uncovered through the Bridge Builder process to date and the potential exists to involve other community stakeholders and those dedicated to minimizing the grip of racism especially in economically challenged communities.
+Additional partners have been uncovered through the BB process to date and the potential exists to involve other community stakeholders and those dedicated to minimizing the grip of racism especially in economically challenged communities.
 Other potential partners include those interested in a healthy, prosperous, peaceful New Orleans.
+Edited 8/9/18

 Closing community meeting led by Bridge Builder project team member Dr. Cirecie West-Olatunji (Professor Counseling / Director Traumatic Stress Research Center Xavier University) and project team members Dominican Sisters of Peace Ceal Warner, Suzanne Brauer and Pat Thomas (Directors of Peace Center in Gert Town) engaging in a Let's Pull Together activity at the end of a Gert Town community meeting.